tommyhall/tommyhall.github.io/_posts/2016-10-17-vr-contd-design-considerations.md

 The other significant issue we ran into was “moving without moving”, or when your digital avatar moves around the environment while you’re sitting still in your chair (or on the couch).
 In our training game, whenever the user made a mistake in crossing the street
-(such as failing to look both ways before beginning to cross, stepping into the street too close to an oncoming car, etc.), they would be stopped, and shown a replay of what they’d just done wrong, and what they could do to fix the problem.
+(such as failing to look both ways before beginning to cross, stepping into the street too close to an oncoming car, etc.), they would be stopped, shown a replay of what they’d just done wrong, and what they could do to fix the problem.

 This system worked well when the users were sitting in front of a computer monitor, but with the Oculus Rift it became a motion sickness nightmare.
 When the replay started, their perspective was being shifted around between replay angles, and it became extremely